OrtensiaV/technical-interview-april-2026/question_5/README.md

 pip install fastapi uvicorn pandas pydantic
 ```

-3. Ensure `adae.csv` is in the project directory or update the file path in the script.
+3. Ensure `adae.csv` is in the project directory or update the file path in `main.py`.

 ## Running the API Locally